-- Tenure and promotion be granted.

-- Tenure and promotion be denied.

-- Tenure granted and promotion denied

-- Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once).
+- Tenure and promotion be granted. - Tenure and promotion be denied. - Tenure granted and promotion denied - Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once).
 In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.

-- Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+[Withdrawn contingent on the employer accepting CUASA's revisions to Article 5.] - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
 In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.

-129.C.
-For Tenure:
+[Withdrawn contingent on the employer accepting CUASA's revisions to Article 5.] - 129.C.
+For Associate and Full Professors Applying For Tenure:

 - Tenure be granted.

 - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once).

 - Tenure be denied.

-129.D.
+- 129.D.
 For Promotion to Associate Professor:

-- Promotion be granted. - Promotion be denied.
+- Promotion be granted.

+- Promotion be denied.

-129.E.
+- 129.E.
 For Promotion to Full Professor:

-- Promotion be granted. - Promotion be denied. - 129.F.
-Recommendations of the Faculty Tenure and Promotion Committee - 129.F.I.
-Recommendations for tenure only and for simultaneous consideration of tenure and/or promotion to Associate Professor shall be submitted to the Provost and Vice-President (Academic) by December 15. - 129.F.II.
-Recommendations for promotion only (whether to Associate Professor or Full Professor) shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Promotion Committee by January 31. - 129.F.III.
+- Promotion be granted.

+- Promotion be denied.

+- 129.F.
+Recommendations of the Faculty Tenure and Promotion Committee

+- 129.F.I.
+Recommendations for tenure only and for simultaneous consideration of tenure and/or promotion to Associate Professor shall be submitted to the Provost and Vice-President (Academic) by December 15.

+- 129.F.II.
+Recommendations for promotion only (whether to Associate Professor or Full Professor) shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Promotion Committee by January 31.

+- 129.F.III.
 The findings of the committee along with the complete dossier (including the letters from the referees) of each candidate are submitted to the Provost and Vice-President (Academic).
 Following consideration by the Faculty Committee, the Dean shall advise each candidate in writing, within one week, whether the faculty committee agrees or disagrees with the departmental recommendation.
-If the Faculty Committee disagrees with a positive departmental recommendation, the written communication shall indicate to the candidate at least in which area or areas of performance in relation to the relevant unit guidelines that the committee would expect as evidence of further development before recommending in favour of tenure and/or promotion. - 129.F.IV.
-The Dean shall also write his or her own assessment of the candidate, and shall indicate whether or not he or she agrees with the recommendation of the Faculty Tenure and Promotion Committee.
+If the Faculty Committee disagrees with a positive departmental recommendation, the written communication shall indicate to the candidate at least in which area or areas of performance in relation to the relevant unit guidelines approved unit standards that the committee would expect as evidence

+of further development before recommending in favour of tenure and/or promotion.

+- 129.F.IV.The Dean shall also write his or her own assessment of the candidate, and shall indicate whether or not he or she agrees with the recommendation of the Faculty Tenure and Promotion Committee.
 The Dean must consult the Faculty Tenure and Promotion Committee before adding his or her assessment to the dossier and cannot substitute his or her judgment for the recommendations of the Faculty Tenure and Promotion Committee.
-A copy of the Dean's assessment shallwill be provided to the candidate. - 129.E.I.
-In the event of perceived deficiencies with respect to the unit criteria guidelines for tenure, a candidate may not be denied tenure unless there have been annual pre-tenure reviews of performance as detailed in section 1.C.
+A copy of the Dean's assessment shall will be provided to the candidate. - 129.E.I.
+In the event of perceived deficiencies with respect to the unit_criteria guidelines_approved unit standards for tenure, a candidate may not be denied tenure unless there have been annual pre-tenure reviews of performance as detailed in section 1.C.
 If that has not been done, the candidate must be given an extension adequate to rectify the deficiencies before a final decision on tenure is taken.